thatquantumguy/qvm/README.md

 1. **Global Seed Frame (GSF)** — A pristine, syncable ledger of all type‑states.
 2. **AST/SDF Layering** — Root through inner nodes/octants to leaves, where derivation detail is sufficient to fully resolve local phenomena.
-3. **Observer‑Scoped Out‑Buffers** — Realized state is generated at the fidelity and scope required for the current query, with Level‑of‑Detail scaling encoded as seed composition depth.
+3. **Observer‑Scoped Out‑Buffers** — Realized state is generated at the fidelity and scope required for the current query, with Level‑of‑Detail scaling encoded as seed-frame composition depth.
 4. **Global Transformations** — Vector impulses or rule changes may be applied at the type‑state layer, propagating instantaneously to all present and future derivations.

 ---

 ## Synchronization & Recovery

-- **Seed‑Level Diffing** — Changes are reconciled by comparing and patching minimal AST segments, not bulk state.
+- **Seed‑Level Diffing** — Changes are reconciled by comparing and patching minimal metadata, not bulk state.
 - **Error‑Correction Metadata** — Lightweight ECC ensures integrity of seed frames over unreliable networks.
 - **Rollback/Fork at Frame Level** — Entire realities can be rewound or branched by restoring an earlier GSF.